Guidance for referring patients for suspected prostate cancer

 - We are aware that there are pressures on phlebotomy across NCL at this time but that efforts are being made to restore capacity as quickly as possible.

-The aim of the prostate cancer service is to provide an enhanced support for stable prostate cancer patients in primary care.
+The aim of the Prostate Cancer Locally Commissioned Service (LCS) is to provide an enhanced support for stable prostate cancer patients in primary care.
 The service includes an annual holistic needs assessment (HNA) and PSA monitoring.
-This service supports Camden CCG’s strategic objective of moving care closer to home.
+This service supports NCL CCG’s strategic objective of moving care closer to home.
 It will also ensure primary care is funded for work being moved from secondary to primary care.